 Agile business practices can be summarized as the ability to think and understand quickly; to move and respond quickly and easily.
-We offer this profile for an agile business:
+And to do this while acting in the best interests of the community and wider environment.
+We offer the following profile for an agile business:

 Agile Business Profile

 Self-knowledge is about knowing your strengths and weaknesses and the importance of working to improve these where necessary.
 For your business, this is imperative.
 It is part of understanding why you started, what is your role and why the need to pre-empt and react are so vital to survival.

 An agile business knows the environment in which it operates.
 It recognising opportunities and threats and knows how to exploit or avoid as necessary.
 Additionally, it knows the terrain in which it operates.
 It knows the habits and location of prey and predators and understands the competition and their strengths and weaknesses.